Violated Paradise

-Violated Paradise, also known as Scintillating Sins and Sea Nymphs, is a 1963 Italian sexploitation film directed and produced by Marion Gering and starring Kazuko Mine.
-Although film contains mild nudity, it is presented more as a cultural documentary than as exploitation.
+Violated Paradise (also known as Scintillating Sin, Sea Nymphs; U.S. titles: Diving Girls of Japan and The Diving Girls' Island) is a 1963 Italian sexploitation film directed and produced by Marion Gering and starring Kazuko Mine.
+It was based on the 1960 book Meeting with Japan by Fosco Maraini (per film credits).

 Plot

 A girl from a remote village in northern Japan travels to Tokyo in the hope of becoming a geisha.
 On her way to the city, she sees a village where she is attracted towards a fisherman.
-There women work as pearl divers (amas).
+There, women work as pearl divers (Japanese: ama・海女, "sea women").
 When she reaches the city, she decides against being a geisha and works as a hotel maid instead.
 In the end, the fisherman reaches the city, marries her and takes her to the village, where she works as a pearl diver.